 Simultaneously take some “me time” and condition your skin.
 At-home facials can reveal softer, clearer, smoother and younger-looking skin.
 Doing so can truly give your skin extra results, above and beyond your normal skincare routine.
 Cleanse skin to remove all traces of makeup, then exfoliate with a mild facial scrub.
 Apply a hydrating serum and seal it in with a nourishing facial mask.
 Run warm water in the tub, sprinkle in some mineral bath salts, light a candle, play soft music and create your own spa at home.
 Your skin loves the attention and your mind loves the relaxation.
 Read how to give your skin an at-home facial.

 Aside from sunscreen, the best, scientifically proven ingredient for smoothing the skin’s texture and lessening lines and wrinkles is retinol.
 It’s stronger counterpart is a prescription retinoid like Retin-A, Retin-A Micro, Differin, Renova or Avita.
-If your skin is sensitive or you are new to vitamin A, start with Advanced Resurfacing Serum.
 It’s never too late to start using retinol; if you’re not already using one you definitely need to.
 New to retinol?
 Here’s everything you need to know to get started.

 Clarisonic is a skin care tool sold at specialty beauty stores.
 It uses a soft, gentle brush that oscillates back and forth over the skin.
 It’s promoted as a tool that “removes six times more makeup than cleansing by hand.”
 Yet to me, the Clarisonic brush is really just an exfoliating tool designed to physically lift off dry skin cells and, in the process, remove dirt and makeup.
 Exfoliation is the action that the bristles create when rubbed over the skin.